JorPan/lyricize-frontend/README.md

-# Lyricize Frontend
+# Lyricize Front-end

-- Get the backend end here: https://github.com/JorPan/lyricize-backend
+- Get the back-end end here: https://github.com/JorPan/lyricize-backend

 Lyricize is a web app designed for song writers to write better lyrics.